leiyangleon/FSH/docs/reference.md

 	directory (string) - directory path of where the input and output files are located

 	[--numLooks] (int) - number of looks in the correlation estimation (default=20)

+	[--noiselevel] (float) - sensor thermal noise level (ALOS-1/-2’s values hardcoded as default if no other value provided)

 	[--flag_proc] (int) - flag for InSAR processor selection (input 0 for ROI_PAC or 1 for ISCE, default=0)